Alligator Reef Light: Historical information

 The name honors the U.S. Navy schooner Alligator, part of the U. S. Navy Anti-Piracy Squadron that had recently been established in Key West, which went aground at this location in 1822.
 The Alligator was blown up after removing as much as possible from it to prevent it from being used by pirates.
 Countless vessels have also sunk here on the reef's jagged coral.
 This lighthouse cost $185,000 to build at that time.
 To support the tower, a 2,000 lb (900 kg) hammer was used to drive the 12 in iron pilings 10 ft into the coral.

 Current situation

 On February 1, 2019, it was announced that the lighthouse would be given away freely to any government agencies, educational agencies, non-profit corporations, or any community development organizations who wanted to use it for "educational, park, recreational, cultural or historic preservation purposes."
 This is in accordance with the National Historic Lighthouse Preservation Act.

+Friends of the Pool, a community organization based in Islamorada, was granted title to the lighthouse in 2021.
+The group changed its name to Save Alligator Lighthouse and raised $6 million to restore the lighthouse.
+Solar-powered lights were installed and illuminated in October 2023.